jd-coderepos/awesome-llms/README.md

 ![plot](./img/edit-modal.png)

-2. Organize the Language Model under an Organization.
+2. Add the `language model` under an `organization`.
 If an Organization does not exist, introduce it.

 3. Add the Language Model name as a new bullet point.